 The first advert break pretty much explained to me the story of why there is so much consumer debt in NZ.
 The ad break had three consecutive ads for debt.

-- The first advert was from ANZ and how they now have a mortgage coach.
-They seemed to be willing to let young Kiwi’s borrow a $1,000,000 for a home in Auckland.
+The first advert was from ANZ and how they now have a mortgage coach.
+They seemed willing to let young Kiwi borrow a $1,000,000 for a home in Auckland.
 So long as they don’t mind going to all the auctions in the rain.

 I was a little concerned because the young people in the advert only look old enough to have just started working.
 Taking on a mortgage of one million is a lot at that age.